 W&A Engineering offers complete land surveying services in Georgia.
 Incorporating land surveying as an in-house discipline assures our clients that all the information gathered by our land surveyors from the site will be transferred and clarified to our engineers.
-In addition to using state of the art equipment, we employ well trained land surveyor crews who are professional and courteous, and Mark Dunlap, RLS serves as our surveying department head with experience in all facets of surveying.
+In addition to using state of the art equipment, we employ well-trained land surveyor crews who are professional and courteous, and Mark Dunlap, RLS serves as our surveying department head with experience in all facets of surveying.

-- ALTA/ACSM Title Survey
+- ALTA/NSPS Title Survey

 - Boundary Survey